 Yeeearsssss ago, I moved to Sydney – I’m originally from the United States, but after a few years of slogging it out with Aussie immigration, I’m now a passport carrying true-blue Aussie battler through and through!
 The cool part is, over the past fifteen years, I have lived all over Sydney!
 I’ve lived on the North Shore, Inner West and next to the beach – so, I think it’s pretty safe to say that I’m a bit of an expat village expert (if such a thing exists!)

 Sydney is known for it’s pretty awesome beach culture and it shows!
+And you really need to check out the complete backpacking travel guide to Australia before you arrive.
 We’ve got beaches all up and down the coast.
 And if you’re looking to move to Bondi or Manly and you work in the city, both beachside villages are pretty easy to get to.
 For Bondi, you can take the bus from Circular Quay down to the Bondi beachside and for Manly, just take the ferry to the Manly Wharf.
 Manly also has the added feature of a pretty nice stroll though the promenade to the beach.
 And YES!
 When I was living in Manly, it was pretty EPIC taking the ferry to work every day!

 Ok… Now, the age old question: Which beach is better for expats?